UMehraj/Knowledge-Bases/Linux Projects/LAMP Stack Server.md

 ### 2. How to setup a LAMP Stack server on CentOS 7?
 ---
 ```
-To setup a LAMP stack server, execute the following commands on a CentOS 7 server with a user who has sudo privileges or as the root user:
+To setup a LAMP stack server on a CentOS 7 server change to a user who has sudo privileges or as the root user:
 ```
 <details><summary>Steps to Install the <em>Apache</em> Web Server</summary> <br/>